UAE creates federal authority for 'commercial gaming' as casino giants flock to Gulf Arab nation

 “I am delighted to have been appointed as the inaugural CEO of the GCGRA," Mullally said in the statement.
 "With my experienced colleagues, I look forward to establishing a robust regulatory body and framework for the UAE’s lottery and gaming industry.”

-Mullally did not immediately return a request for comment from The Associated Press.
+Mullally did not return a request for comment from The Associated Press.

 Also named was Jim Murren as the chairman of the authority's board of directors.
 Media in Nevada, home to the gambling city of Las Vegas, identified Murren as a former chairman and CEO of MGM Resorts International, which also runs casinos.
 Murren could not be immediately reached by the AP.